 That's really what this was.

-And her caucus split, including her leadership that also split, and said, you know what?
+And her caucus split, including her leadership that also split and said, you know what?

-And that now will get the aid necessary for the what is a serious crisis on our border.
+And that now will get the aid necessary for what is a serious crisis on our border.

-But we've got to get border security in place, and we've got to do it.
+But we've got to get border security in place and we've got to do it.

-It was never addressed in the debate last night.
+And it was never addressed in the debate last night.

 They never addressed it.

-Never addressed the border issue really at all.
+Never addressed the border issue, really, at all.

-I mean it didn't address what Pelosi did.
+I mean, it didn't address what Pelosi did.

 No, of course not.